The opening of a new campus for the American Community School of Abu Dhabi is projected for 2023.

 Extensive exploration, research and input from community members in recent years have informed the development of our new six-hectare campus on Saadiyat Island.

-The opening of our new campus is projected for Fall 2023, the year ACS celebrates its 50th Anniversary.
+The opening of our new campus is projected for 2023, the year ACS celebrates its 50th Anniversary.